peeweek/uo-recorder/README.md

 # uo-recorder

-Untouched copy of the Unity Recorder (Github/Local package mode)
+Untouched copy of the Unity Recorder (Github/Local package mode) for 2018

 ## Install